Getting Started¶

 Use VAE latent vectors:

-python main.py pcaps/ --tshark-filter mbtcp --family-feature-mode neural --family-neural-model-path pre_trained/industrial_VAE.pth
+python main.py pcaps/ --tshark-filter mbtcp --family-feature-mode neural --family-neural-model-path assets/pre_trained/industrial_VAE.pth

 Pros: - Can capture complex patterns - Learned representations